HIPAA Audit Logs: What Are the Requirements for Compliance?

-- Application audit trails: Audit logs must monitor user activity for people using any applications, including workstation and cloud applications.
+- Application Audit Logs: Audit logs must monitor user activity for people using any applications, including workstation and cloud applications.
 These logs will monitor how files are opened and closed, created, edited, and deleted.

-- System-level audit trails: System audit logs will record system-wide events, including system shutdowns or reboots, user authentication and authorization, and resource access by specific users.
+- System-level Audit Logs: System audit logs will record system-wide events, including system shutdowns or reboots, user authentication and authorization, and resource access by specific users.

-- User Audit Trails: These audit logs might seem similar to system-level trails, but they focus more specifically on user activity, including access to PHI and any system commands executed by that user.
+- User Audit Logs: These audit logs might seem similar to system-level logs, but they focus more specifically on user activity, including access to PHI and any system commands executed by that user.

 HIPAA Audit Log Requirements